* Cost Includes In-Country Flights: Moscow to Mineralnye Vody to St. Petersburg

 Mountain Breakfasts and Dinners

-The breakfast menu includes items such as instant oatmeal, cold cereals (granola), breakfast bars (Kashi, Kudos), hot drinks (coffee, tea, cocoa, cider) and local fresh fruit.
+The breakfast menu includes items such as instant oatmeal, cold cereals (granola), breakfast bars, hot drinks (coffee, tea, cocoa, cider) and local fresh fruit.

 Dinner usually begins with soup and ends with dessert, followed by a round of hot drinks.
 Healthy one-pot meals, incorporating fresh local food whenever practical, are served as the main course.
-One typical main course dinner might be spaghetti with sausage and fresh vegetables.
-Another meal might be chicken fajitas with cheese, tortillas, onions, and peppers.
+One typical main course dinner might be spaghetti with fresh vegetables.
 There are limitations, but the menu is planned to offer good variety and ample portions.

 This trip is open to individuals in excellent physical condition who have prior knowledge and are comfortable with rope travel, the use of crampons, and ice axe arrest.
 This is a great first trip to altitudes above 15,000 feet.